jeremyfix/dcejs/README.md

 To install the app for your OS, please select the appropriate runnable from the releases on the [Release page](https://github.com/jeremyfix/dcejs/releases).

+On Windows, you may need to "unlock the application" (in the properties of the exe file) to allow its execution.

+On MacOS, you also need to enforce MacOS to open the app even if it claims that the "developer cannot be verified".

 ## Running

 If you just want to test and run the app and have a Node installation, you just need to